matrix-org/matrix-spec-proposals/proposals/3874-messages-endpoint-threads-filter.md

 }
 ```

-Note that the newly added filtering parameters return events based on information in related events.
-Consider the
-following events in a room:
+The newly added filtering parameters return events based on information in the `m.relates_to` field.
+Consider the following events in a room:

 * `A`: a `m.room.message` event sent by `alice`
 * `B`: a `m.room.message` event sent by `bob`
 * `C`: a `m.room.message` event sent by `charlie` which relates to `A` with type `m.thread`

 Using a filter of `"not_rel_types": ["m.thread"]` would return only events `A` and `B` as they do not have a relation of
 `m.thread` in them.
-Thread roots are returned in the same way as messages which are not part of threads at all.

 ## Potential issues